Returning to Campus for Spring 2021

 PC students, professors and staff members did an incredible job managing a challenging fall term.

-As it was in the fall, it will take a collective effort with each of us living and learning together to have a successful spring.
+As in the fall, it will take a collective effort with each of us living and learning together to have a successful spring.

 Everyone in the PC community learned a great deal last year.
 As we build on it, we’ll look back on 2021 and recognize what we achieved as a living and learning community.

 Thanks to you, we’ll continue to deliver on PC’s mission in meaningful ways.